-This combined training must also include a minimum of 2 years of clinical general surgery residency training, with progressive responsibility under the direction of the general surgery program director.
-The 2 years of general surgery training must be completed after obtaining the MD degree and must be consecutive.
+The 2 years of general surgery training must be completed after obtaining the MD degree.
 All rotations during these 2 years must be in General Surgery disciplines.
 Rotations in Oral Surgery or Plastic Surgery will not be counted.
 The 2 years of general surgery training must include the 8 Required Clinical Experiences listed under the General Surgery Pathway.

 The Board will not consider rotations in general surgery during medical school, prior to the MD degree, as fulfilling any part of the 2-year minimum requirement.
 The general surgery program director must verify, in writing, the completion of 2 consecutive years of clinical general surgery residency training, the levels of responsibility held, inclusive dates and the specific month-by-month content of rotations.